 For me, the problem lies in the who.

-Also, I always find things hard to digest when they are considered as the obvious choice by almost everyone you ask.
+Also, I always find things hard to digest when they are considered the obvious choice by almost everyone you ask.

 Call me a contrarian, but when everyone thinks the same, someone is not thinking.

 Running multiple blogs with different niches

 This is another option to consider, but this has some downsides as well.